-Undo logs can be stored in one or more undo tablespaces instead of the system tablespace.
-This layout differs from the default configuration in which undo logs reside in the system tablespace.
+Undo logs are stored in the system tablespace by default but can be stored in one or more undo tablespaces instead.
+Using undo tablespaces can reducing the amount of space required for undo logs in any one tablespace.
 The I/O patterns for undo logs also make undo tablespaces good candidates for SSD storage.

 The number of undo tablespaces used by

 is controlled by the

-configuration option.
-This option can only be configured when
+This option can only be configured when initializing the MySQL

 instance.
 It cannot be changed afterward.

-configuration option is deprecated; expect it to be removed in a
+option is deprecated; expect it to be removed in a future

 Undo tablespaces and individual segments inside those tablespaces cannot be dropped.
 However, undo logs stored in undo tablespaces can be truncated.
 For more information, see Truncating Undo Tablespaces.